xvrh/chrome_extension.dart/README.template.md

 #### Develop the app using Flutter Desktop

-In order to develop in a comfortable environment with hot-reload and hot-restart working, develop most of the app using Flutter desktop.
+In order to develop in a comfortable environment with hot-reload, most of the app can be developed using Flutter desktop.

-The app needs an abstraction layer between the UI and the `chrome_extension` APIs.
+This will require an abstraction layer between the UI and the `chrome_extension` APIs.

-The desktop entry point injects a fake implementation of this abstraction layer to be runnable on Desktop.
+A fake implementation of this abstraction layer is used in the Desktop entry point:

 ```dart
 import 'example/desktop_entry_point.dart#example';
 ```

-Launch this entry point with
+Launch this entry point in desktop with
 `flutter run -t lib/main_desktop.dart -d macos|windows|linux`

-Create the real entry point and compile it with a custom build script
+Create the real entry point:

 ```dart
 import 'example/real_entry_point.dart#example';